This experiment has been added by the GLTEN Curators using existing published sources.

 Series treatment factor combination

-fertilizer exposure: ammonium sulphate
+fertilizer exposure: ammonium sulfate

 AC